 the years, I have come to price my work in the same way after I have created the work and

-over time the price get higher and higher depending on my time and experience.
+over time the prices get higher depending on my time and expenses.

 When looking for the right show to apply to, I have learned over the years that you have to be on the look out for shows that don’t have the experience and letting the people know if there will be art at these showings.
 I have been to places where customers wouldn’t know about the art.
 They assume it was all craft and didn’t plan on buying artwork.
 The one thing you don’t want is display at a show, where everyone is only willing to pay $5 for your $50 item.